summer internships

 - Conduct additional research of publicly available information as required and prepare written reports

-Application Materials: Include a resume and cover letter with your application in SAFE.
+Application Materials: Cover letter and resume included with your application in SAFE.

 application instructions